Thakurganj Assembly constituency

 Thakurganj Assembly constituency is an assembly constituency in Kishanganj district in the Indian state of Bihar.

 Overview

-As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No 53 Thakurganj Assembly constituency is composed of the following: Thakurganj community development block; Singhimari, Lohagarha, Satkauwa, Dighalbank, Dhantola, Karuamani, Mangra, Jagir Padampur, Tarabari Padampur, Ikra, Dahibhat, Atgachhia and Tulshia gram panchayats of Dighalbank CD Block.
+As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No 53 Thakurganj Assembly constituency is composed of the following: Thakurganj community development block; Chhaital,Singhimari, Lohagarha, Satkauwa, Dighalbank, Dhantola, Karuamani, Mangra, Jagir Padampur, Tarabari Padampur, Ikra, Dahibhat, Atgachhia and Tulshia gram panchayats of Dighalbank CD Block.

-Thakururganj Assembly constituency is part of No 10 Kishanganj (Lok Sabha constituency).
+Thakururganj Assembly constituency is part of No 10 Kishanganj Lok Sabha constituency.

-Members of Bihar Legislative Assembly
+Members of Legislative Assembly

-Following is the list of Members of Legislative Assembly from Thakurganj Assembly Constituency.
+Following is the list of Members of Legislative Assembly from Thakurganj Assembly constituency.